ryohajika/ofxSeekThermal/README.md

 ## Implementation details:
 The `ofxSeekThermalGrabber` is implemented based on `ofVideoGrabber` and `ofAVFoundationGrabber`.
 You can use the same method most of the case to setup, update, and draw pixels.
 Please check out `ofxSeekThermal.h` for the methods available.
+With a method `setCreateFlatField(unsigned int warmup_frame_count, unsigned int smoothing_frame_count, std::string flatfield_image_path)` to create a FlatField (refer an example in libseek-thermal) to calibrate camera. **Note on this method: it smoothen the frame out put, however, it affects the absolute temperature estimation.**
+In a header file `ofxSeekThermalUtility.h`, some utility functions are implemented.
+You can use `ofxSeekThermal::toOf` and `ofxSeekThermal::toCv` to convert color image frames between `ofPixels` and `cv::Mat`. **Cannot be used to convert raw frame at this point**
+Better to use `cv::imwrite` to export raw frame data, but you need to customize some part of source code at this point (it will be implemented as a method belongs to the `ofxSeekThermalGrabber` class soon!)
+You can switch console log ON/OFF by using a method `setVerbose(bool true_or_false)` if you want to see/shutoff log around thermal camera.

 ## TODO:
 - support open/close capability of seek camera while an ofApp is running